-Los Viejos — The Old Guys — help Nationals make World Series
+Los Viejos — The Old Guys — help Nationals make Series

 They helped make Washington the oldest club in baseball in 2019, with an average age of a tad under 31.

-The Astros aren’t exactly spring chickens, either: With an average age of just above 30, they ranked third oldest out of the sport’s 30 clubs.
+The Astros aren’t exactly spring chickens, either: With an average age of just above 30, they ranked third oldest out of Major League Baseball’s 30 clubs.
 Just like the Nationals, their roster includes a half-dozen players who are at least 35, including rotation stalwarts Justin Verlander and Zack Greinke.

 “Older players sometimes get devalued a little bit, just because of the age,” Suzuki said.
 “You can call us old, but that’s fine.
 We don’t care.
 We feel like we can still contribute and we can still play at a high level.
 And I think that’s the only thing that matters.”